Phoenix Airbag Injury Attorneys

 After an airbag injury accident, all liable parties must be identified.
 The liable parties may include the airbag manufacturer, vehicle manufacturer, or both.
 These cases are termed “product liability” claims and should be managed by a professional in personal injury law, who will thoroughly evaluate all the facts and seek the highest level of compensation possible for damages from all liable parties.

-When you are a client of The Husband & Wife Law Team, you will be under the care of talented and experienced personal injury attorneys.
+When you are a client of The Husband & Wife Law Team, you will be represented by talented and experienced Phoenix product liability attorneys.
 When this legal team manages your case, you can expect personalized care, an uncommon level of personal dedication, and counsel that has decades of experience in product liability law, including airbag injury and death cases.

 If you or a loved one was seriously injured in an airbag accident, you want an attorney with knowledge and experience, who will devote the necessary time and energy to your case.
 Attorney Mark Breyer is a certified specialist in injury and wrongful death law, one of fewer than 2% of all Arizona lawyers.
 For more information, you are invited to reach out for a free consultation.
 When we take on an airbag injury case, we represent victims on a contingency fee basis – no legal fees unless we are successful.

 Call (602) 457-6222 for a free case consultation.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.